aammd/MS_computational_ecology_opinion/reviews.md

 > We are unsure how to adress this comment.
 SDM do make a prediction (of the
 > presence/absence, or presence only), so the reviewer's comment in unfair and
 > unjustified to the SDM literature.
+Indeed, many statistical methods, such as
-We have added references (XX) showing how the
+> linear regressions, do make predictions.
+We have added references (XX) showing
-> predictions makde by SDMs can be tested and validated.
+> how the predictions makde by SDMs can be tested and validated.

 Section 1, pages 3-4. (ii) The last paragraph in Section 1 has to be carefully revised.
 Why do the authors believe that dynamic models and simulations are the